 More than 60 years ago, the French physician Jean Vague observed that people with larger waists had a higher risk of premature cardiovascular disease and death than people who had trimmer waists or carried more of their weight around their hips and thighs.
 (1) Decades later, we now have long-term follow-up studies that confirm what he suspected – that so-called “abdominal obesity” is strongly associated with worse health outcomes and can result in an increased risk of type 2 diabetes, cardiovascular disease and cancer, even after controlling for weight and body mass index (BMI) (2,3,4).

-As carrying your weight around your waist or abdomen is considered to be a higher risk, international health organization have given guidelines on what is a healthy waist circumference and these numbers are given in the table below.
-The numbers we use at Future Fit are inline with the NHS and we also use numbers from the International Diabetes Federation for the different ethnic groups.
+As carrying your weight around your waist or abdomen is considered to be a higher risk, international health organizations have given guidelines on what is a healthy waist circumference and these numbers are given in the table below.
+The numbers we use at Future Fit are in line with the NHS and we also use numbers from the International Diabetes Federation for the different ethnic groups.

 94cm (37ins) men